 Recent papers1–5 have presented a number of marketing claims about the benefits of Frequency Modulated Continuous Wave (FMCW) LiDAR systems.
 As might be expected, there is more to the story than the headlines claim.
-This white paper examines these claims and offers a technical comparison of Time of Flight (TOF) vs. FMCW LiDAR for each of them.
-We hope this serves to outline some of the difficult system trade-offs a successful practitioner must overcome, thereby stimulating robust informed discussion, competition, and ultimately, improvement of both TOF and FMCW offerings to advance perception for autonomy.
+This white paper examines these claims and offers a technical comparison of Time of Flight (ToF) vs. FMCW LiDAR for each of them.
+In this white paper, we will demonstrate that high performance, agile-scanning systems serve the needs of autonomous vehicle LiDAR more effectively than FMCW when cost, range, performance, and point cloud quality are important.
+We understand that not all and FMCW systems are equal, so we will focus on as employed at AEye.
+However, we believe the bulk of our comparisons are valid.
+Our hope is that this white paper serves to outline some of the difficult system trade-offs a successful practitioner must overcome, thereby stimulating robust informed discussion, competition, and ultimately, improvement of both and FMCW offerings to advance perception for autonomy.

 Below is a summary of our views and a side-by-side comparison between TOF vs. FMCW LiDAR claims.

 Claim #1: FMCW is a (new) revolutionary technology